haskellfoundation/matchmaker/README.md

 * Yarn 1.22 or higher

 *Note*
 There is a `shell.nix` file provided for convenience.
 However it is far from perfect.
-Notably, it does not install GHC 8.10.4, nor manages a local installation of PostgreSQL (yet).
-Don't load this shell file with `--pure`.
+It will not manage a local installation of PostgreSQL for you.
+You should be able to work in a pure shell.
+If not, file a bug!
+The nix shell should source all environment variables when you enter it.
+Additionally it provides 3 convenience scripts:

+1.  `dev` - This will run ghcid with a couple flags enabled
+2.  `run` - This will run the matchmaker application
+3.  `format` - This will run `stylish-haskell` on all .hs files in the current directory and below

 ## Run the backend